By Paul Phillips

 In his essay, The Problem with Provenance, Micheal Rock argues that due to this collaborative process in commercial design, it becomes hard to attribute the success of a project to one single individual.
 Should the success be attributed to the Art Director who oversaw the process, the senior designer who came up with the idea, or the intern who created the finished product?
 The answer here is not always so cut and dry and probably lies somewhere between all three.
 So who should get the credit, but more importantly, why is this important?

 The romanticism of the lone creative visionary amongst younger designers can largely be attributed to a failure of the design education system to promote collaboration and set realistic expectations for commercial design.
 On the theoretical side we are mostly taught about the “rockstar designers” such as the Paul Rand's and Stefan Sagmeister's of the world.
 These are generally designers who have developed a reputation for their unique way of approaching design.
 However, it becomes incredibly difficult to know, even with these design icons, what went on behind the scenes and how many other people were involved in the process.

-On the more practical side of things, the idea of human-centered design has become incredibly important in recent years.
+On the more practical side of things, the idea of human-centred design has become incredibly important in recent years.
 Though this is talked about a lot, my experience has been that the majority of design school projects are self-initiated design briefs that ask the student to be both the client and designer.
 Don't get me wrong, design school should be an environment where students can flex their creative muscles to explore new ideas and grow as designers.
 However, this ideology becomes problematic when designers refuse to relinquish this control when working with actual clients.
-Commercial design is inherently a part of business and few clients are willing to pay for you to have the freedom to explore yourself creatively.
-So when it comes to design education, the important question we need to be asking is, does human-centered design really still work when you remove the humans?
+Commercial design is inherently a part of a business and few clients are willing to pay for you to have the freedom to explore yourself creatively.
+So when it comes to design education, the important question we need to be asking is, does human-centred design really still work when you remove the humans?

 Be a Team Player